dev-labs-bg/hr-bot/README.md

+Hey, first checkout **Sprint summary section** please.
+There you can find details about current state of the project, what we achieved and what's next.
+In the current README file there is generic information about the project and instructions how you can run already implemented features.

 # HR Bot
 HR Bot that finds the right persons for a Recruiter's job.
 It has automated network of users.
 On a Recruiter job opportunity, the bot starts conversation with the users those matched the job requirements.